Case study hyperemesis gravidarum 4-day inpatient stay

 PEER-TO-PEER DISCUSSION

-An AppriseMD physician advisor conducted the P2P with the insurance medical director to discuss the patient and the denial reasoning for the hyperemesis gravidarum case.
+An AppriseMD physician advisor conducted a Peer-to-Peer with the insurance medical director to discuss the patient and the denial reasoning for the hyperemesis gravidarum case.
 After a detailed discussion, the denial was overturned based on the amount of pain medication the patient required.
 The patient had severe flank pain and a stone evaluation.
 In addition, the patient underwent a retroperitoneal ultrasound.
 The urology consult felt this was not related to a kidney stone.
 Ultimately, the patient improved but it required significant pain medication and antiemetic medications which allowed for inpatient approval.

 OUTCOME: DENIAL OVERTURNED